|Chapters: 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18|

 And in his final body,

-Leave home to realized the Buddha Way.
+Leave home to realize the Buddha Way.

 The Buddha Flower Light shall dwell in the world